650,000 people died from AIDS complications in 2021, UN body points out | Health

 - HIV: doctors announce 4th case of cure

-- Cancer drug can help eliminate HIV virus that is latent in cells, study finds
+- Cancer drug can help eliminate HIV virus that lies dormant in cells, study finds

 The report “In Danger” revealed that in 2021 one person died every minute from AIDS, totaling 650,000 deaths.
 The analysis shows that the crisis caused by the pandemic has exacerbated social disparities, slowing progress in the response to the virus and accentuating inequalities.